 We did not review the condensed interim financial information of certain consolidated subsidiaries, whose assets included in consolidation constitute 7.49% of total consolidated assets as of March 31, 2011, and whose profit from financing operations before provision for doubtful debts included in the consolidated statement of profit and loss constitute 10.22% of total profit from financing operations before provision for doubtful debts for the three-month period then ended.
 Furthermore, we did not review the condensed financial information for the interim period of affiliates, the investment in which amounted to NIS 16 million as of March 31, 2011.
-The condensed financial information for the interim period of the aforementioned companies was reviewed by other independent auditors, we have been provided with their review reports and our conclusions, in as much as it relates to the financial information with respect to said companies, is based on the review reports by those other independent auditors.
+The condensed financial information for the interim period of attractions, we have been provided with their review reports and our conclusions, in as much as it relates to the financial information with respect to said companies, is based on the review reports by those other independent auditors.